ramonaspence/portfolio/content/projects/events-api.md

 +++

-This Code for Greenville project queries their own organizations API to compile a list of organizations in the upstate who are hosting events on Meeetup or Event Brite. <!--more-->
-I discovered the project after graduating from Carolina Code School.
-I got the chance to meet two organizers at a local gathering in 2020, just before we started to quarantine.

-This application queries data.openupstate.org/ to create a list of organizations hosting events on Meetup.com and Eventbrite.com
-Issues I've partici
+This Code for Greenville project collects and formats information on tech tech related meetup and eventbrite events serving the data in a standardized format.  <!--more-->
+The application first aggregates a list of organizations that host their events on Meetup and Eventbrite from Code for Greenville's [Organizations API](https://github.com/codeforgreenville/OpenData/blob/master/ORGANIZATIONS_API.md) and uses the data found there to query Meetup and Eventbrite APIs for the organizations' event data.
+THat data gets formated in one standard way except when the API is specifically asked to return the data in JSON+LD content type, which gives the data context and gives search engines a way to understand the data.